Am I entitled to use Medicare when I return home to Australia for short visits?

 But, let me try and answer it this way.

 Non-residents who claim Medicare benefits whilst visiting Australia, will show a stronger connection, or durability of association with Australia than those that don’t.
-The durability that a person has with Australia is a key factor in determining a person’s residency status and so claiming Medicare benefits will be an indicator for residency.
+The durability of association that a person has with Australia is a key factor in determining a person’s residency status and so claiming Medicare benefits will be a stronger indicator for residency.

 However, it should be noted that this factor alone will not mean that you are a resident for Australian taxation purposes.
 Combined with a bunch of other factors that also support lean towards the residency side of the equation, claiming Medicare benefits could tip you over the edge, in which case you could be found to be a resident of Australia.